Ciaran-OBrien/SGM-Assignment/README.md

 ## L10n - Languages

-I simply used text files to load the college in a specific language, based on the locale set from the fron page.
+I simply used text files to load the college in a specific language, based on the locale set from the front page.
 These were stored in a text file, 'countries.txt', within each local folder, see above.

 See below of how they were loaded, as well as a look as to how each of the button are created and object values set.